- The different translation options available, and how much it costs to get started

 A headset system/other solution might be right for you if you…

-- Do not expect to grow beyond five listeners in the next two years
+- Do not expect to grow to more listeners or languages

 - Do not need to provide accessibility (i.e. captions and subtitles)